-The classic slick-back hairstyle features plenty of volume at the front, making it reminiscent of traditional rockabilly looks.
-Although it doesn’t utilise as much hair product as traditional greaser styles, it does have the same shape and characteristics.
+The classic slick back hairstyle features plenty of volume at the front, making it reminiscent of traditional rockabilly looks.
+Although it doesn’t utilize as much hair product as traditional greaser styles, it does have the same shape and characteristics.
 Best of all, this sophisticated hairstyle can be rocked by gents within any age group.

 You don’t have to go completely vintage to pull off a stylish rockabilly haircut.
 Sometimes, the blend between retro and modern looks can create a unique and awesome new hairstyle.
-Such is the case with this classic quiff style, which also features a low undercut.
+Such is the case with this classic quiff, which also features a low fade.
 The unexpected combination of the two quickly creates a bold and individualistic look.

-Just look how cool this gent appears with a greaser-style, slicked-back hairdo.
+Just look how cool this gent appears with a greaser slick back.
 All you need to recreate his look is medium-length strands, some pomade, and a comb.
 While many modern versions of this hairstyle incorporate an undercut, this traditional alternative has a great classic appeal.

 5. Messy Greaser Style